List of Planetariums | | | Home | | |

 Scientific American Magazine

 Thanks in advance: To Jerry Beck for researching the series on his Cartoon Research website.
 To Mark Wade for his Astronautix website which served to inspire additional research for The Space Explorers website.
 To Mike Simmons of the Mount Wilson Observatory for some technical corrections.
 To Forrest Patton for his detailed information on the musical film scores used in The Space Explorers.
 To Kevin S. Butler for researching and correcting the dates, channel details and station call-signs of the baby boomer TV shows that aired the series.
-Appreciation to Claude Mettavant from France for his correctly sourcing the Russian animated film Polet na Lunu used to later remake the American animated film version.
+Appreciation to Claude Mettavant from France for his correctly sourcing the Russian animated film.

 Other references: The Internet Movie Database (IMDB.com), The Berkeley Art Museum & Pacific Film Archive, The Library of Congress, The Hayden Planetarium, and NOVA's "The Elegant Universe".
 Mike Stein, Editor of Filmfax Magazine.